albertjordan/albertjordan.github.io/_posts/2014-07-18-Android-Automotive.markdown

 <br>
 <br>
-The product was puclicly launched in
+The product was publicly launched in
 <a href="https://cariad.technology/de/en/news/stories/launch-application-store-for-volkswagen-group.html">Barcelona</a>
-by  CARIAD, and at time of launch was able to secure more than seventy applications.
-Four other OEMs were secured, though not publicly announced.
-In total, was able to secure multiple hundreds of million dollars in booking in just three years.
+by  CARIAD, and at time of launch was able to secure more than seventy applications, as well as four other OEMs, though they are not publicly announced.
+In total, was able to secure multiple hundreds of million dollars in booking in just three years from scratch.